Bonifay, Florida: Education

-Current growth
+Infrastructure

 While growth of the town of Bonifay has recently been stagnant there is promise of growth in the near future with Florida State Road 79 being converted in to a four lane highway between Bonifay and Panama City Beach.
 There are currently plans to extend the commercial zone areas of Bonifay south of Interstate 10 to the Washington County line.